doughahn/unofficial-opf-guides/docs/organized-play/PFS/pfs-benchmarks.md

 Another general feat.
 Defensive-minded players such as myself often want to bump a weak save to Expert with [Canny Acumen](https://2e.aonprd.com/Feats.aspx?ID=764) here.
 This is also the level wt which [Untrained Improvisation](https://2e.aonprd.com/Feats.aspx?ID=861) becomes amazing.

-As a player I hope to see more flexibility from spellcasters, and a greater willingess to expend non-cantrip slots.
+As a player I hope to see more flexibility from spell casters, and a greater willingness to expend non-cantrip slots.

 Enemy tactics are now more robust; scenarios may instruct GMs to target lower-AC PCs, ambush the party, or leverage spells like [Invisibility](https://2e.aonprd.com/Spells.aspx?ID=164) and [Darkness](https://2e.aonprd.com/Spells.aspx?ID=59).
 To mitigate this a potion of Darkvision can help a lot, as can [Faerie Fire](https://2e.aonprd.com/Spells.aspx?ID=107) or [Glitterdust](https://2e.aonprd.com/Spells.aspx?ID=136).